1228 Main Street,

 26 people favorited this theater

 This large movie palace was designed by Thomas W. Lamb in 1927.
-It originally seated over 3,573 patrons and was built for a staggering $4 million — quite an amount for a theater in Kansas City in its day.
+It originally seated over 3,573 patrons and was built for a staggering $4 million — quite an amount for a theatre in Kansas City in its day.

 It remains one of the grandest movie palaces ever built in the United States and a testament to the heralded work of Thomas Lamb.